The Wildcats of St Trinian's: Production

 It had been fourteen years since the previous St Trinians film.
 "I didn't want to do another St Trinians unless it could top the previous one," said Launder during filming.
 "I think this one does."
 Sidney Gilliat was a production consultant.

+"The story is about a school trades union," said Gilliat.
+"It involves a trade union and an anti trade union.
+The series has definitely moved with the times."

+Finance was meant to come from a major British company but that fell through.
+Finance came from Hong Kong.
+E.M.
+Smedley-Aston came out of retirement to produce.

+Filming took place from August to October 1979.

 Reception

 Derek Malcolm of The Guardian called it "one of the worst films I've ever seen...
 Please don't do anything like it again.
 Ever."

 Launder wanted to follow the film with an adaptation of the books by Norman Thelwell about a pony school.
 He almost made it in Norway in the late 1970s and in 1979 planned on making it in Britain the following year.
 However no movie resulted.